ozantunca/elb-log-analyzer/README.md

 npm install -g elb-log-analyzer
 ```

-Alternatively you can use the tool without download by running it via `npx`.
+Alternatively you can use the tool without downloading by running it via `npx`.
 Example:
 ```sh
 npx elb-log-analyzer ./logs
 ```